PiecesAB/HellSyncer/README.md

 3. Enable the plugin in Godot's Project Settings.
 4. That should be all.

+## Limitations
+* Only Format 1 MIDIs are supported.
+This means it assumes Track 0 is the control which contains tempo, time signature, and text info, with any further track being purely instrument-related.
+* Only tempos specified in microseconds per quarter note are supported for now.
+Sorry SMPTE users.

 More information will be found [on the wiki.](https://piecesab.github.io/hellsyncer)